Feature Photo: Ralf Liebhold / Shutterstock.com

 Many rock artists greatest hits packages became legendary for various reasons.
 Album covers were a very important part of selling greatest hits vinyl records.
 Some were very artistic and sometimes confusing like The Rolling Stones Made In The Shade.
-There was no place on that album cover that defined it was a Rolling Stones greatest hits album.
+No place on that album cover defined it was a Rolling Stones greatest hits album.
 When I first purchased the album as a young kid in the 70s, I thought I was buying a new Rolling Stones album that had a very cool cover.
 However, most greatest hits albums would have the words Greatest Hits printed as clear as a New York City street no parking sign.

 So why do a Best Rock Artist Greatest Hits albums article?
-What we haven’t mentioned is the fact that for many of us classic rock fans who grew up with these legendary artists, their greatest hits albums were the first records we purchased from these artists.
+We haven’t mentioned that for many of us classic rock fans who grew up with these legendary artists, their greatest hits albums were the first records we purchased from these artists.
 Those albums are what turned us on to the artists in the first place.
 Of course not always, but I think any one of us could look back and find an artist that we became fans of because someone in our family had a greatest hits package of that artist already.
 And it was those greatest hits albums that we fell in love with that fueled our desire to go search out and purchase the original studio albums.
 In many cases became big fans and buy every single release that particular artist would ever put our again.

 # 52 – The Best of The Band – The Band